 Web-based agents

-Results: Open-source agents perform well in narrow tasks.
-Browser-Use and Skyvern lead the pack.
-But scores are not directly comparable due to different test conditions.
-None of these tools are fully reliable in real-world environments with bot protection.
+Results: Open-source agents perform well in narrow tasks, with Browser-Use and Skyvern leading.
+Scores are not directly comparable because test conditions differ, and none of these tools is fully reliable in real-world environments with bot protection.

 For more on open-source web agents benchmark, read Open Source Web Agents.